btmartin721/SNPio/snpio/docs/source/getting_started.rst

   # Specify filtering thresholds and order of filters
   nrm.search_thresholds(thresholds=[0.25, 0.5, 0.75, 1.0], maf_thresholds=[0.01, 0.05], mac_thresholds=[2, 5], filter_order=["filter_missing_sample", "filter_missing", "filter_missing_pop", "filter_mac", "filter_monomorphic", "filter_singletons", "filter_biallelic"])

-The ``search_thresholds()`` method will search for the optimal thresholds for missing data, MAF, and MAC filters based on the specified thresholds and filter order.
+The ``search_thresholds()`` method will search across thresholds for missing data, MAF, MAC, and the boolean filters based on the specified thresholds and filter order.
 It will plot the results so you can visualize the impact of different thresholds on the dataset.

 Below are example plots that are created when running the ``search_thresholds()`` method: